 Eric Packel is a trial lawyer who represents local and national businesses in connection with a variety of employee and shareholder related claims.
+For many of these clients, Eric also oversees and directs their general legal needs and consults them in their overall business strategies.
 Over the course of 20 years, Eric has tried cases to juries in five states, including:

 - Claims brought under Federal and State anti-discrimination statutes

 - Negligent hiring